 Introduction to Chico, California

 Originally inhabited by the Mechoopda Maidu Indians, Chico was founded in 1860 by early California pioneer General John Bidwell.
 Before the end of the 19th century, Chico became the northern terminus of the Sacramento Northern Railroad and was also chosen as the site for the Northern Branch of the State Normal School of California, later to become California State University, Chico.
 Incorporated in 1872 with a population of approximately 1,000 in an area of 6.6 square miles, Chico has since grown enormously in both size and population.
-The city today is the economic, cultural, and educational hub of the northern Sacramento Valley.
+The city today is the economic, cultural and educational hub of the northern Sacramento Valley.

 Things to See and Do in Chico

-Chico's 3,670-acre Bidwell Park, one of the largest municipal parks in the nation, caters to many outdoor recreational tastes, including swimming, mountain biking, horseback riding, and hiking.
+Chico's 3,670-acre Bidwell Park, one of the largest municipal parks in the nation, caters to many outdoor recreational tastes, including swimming, mountain biking, horseback riding and hiking.
 The Stansbury Home, an 1883 symbol of Victorian heritage, offers visitors a taste of Chico's history.
-The Chico Creek Nature Center is a kid-friendly museum offering interactive displays of the area`s plants, animals and natural history.
+The Chico Creek Nature Center is a kid-friendly museum offering interactive displays of the area's plants, animals and natural history.
 The Chico Museum, housed in a 1904 library edifice, offers visitors exhibits of varied historical interest.
-The Chico Air Museum, the city's newest attraction, houses historic aircraft and a wealth of aerial exhibits.
-Other local sites of interest include the Chico Art Center, the Chico Community Observatory, the Silver Dollar Speedway, and the Coleman Historical Museum.
-Annual events in town include January's Annual Snow Goose Festival of the Pacific Flyway, the Chico AirFest and "Taste of Chico" events (both held in September), and the Farm City Celebration (November).
+The Chico Air Museum, the city's newest attraction, houses historic aircrafts and a wealth of aerial exhibits.
+Other local sites of interest include the Chico Art Center, the Chico Community Observatory, the Silver Dollar Speedway and the Coleman Historical Museum.
+Annual events in town include January's Annual Snow Goose Festival of the Pacific Flyway, the Chico AirFest and "Taste of Chico" events (both held in September) and the Farm City Celebration (November).
 The city also boasts two professional sports teams: the Chico Outlaws are an independent baseball team which plays in the Golden Baseball League (GBL).
 The Chico Force is a basketball team which plays in the newly-formed International Basketball League (IBL), a summer league which features teams from the West Coast and the Midwest.